 The restaurants thriving in 2026 aren't accepting these fees as a cost of doing business.
 They're actively managing them: negotiating rates, building direct channels, optimizing menus, and tracking true profitability.

 Every percentage point you shave off your DoorDash fees flows directly to your bottom line.
-On a restaurant doing $300K/year in delivery, a 5% commission reduction is $15,000/year in retained profit.
+On a restaurant doing $300K/year in delivery, better terms can materially improve retained profit.

 That's not trivial.
 That's real money that could fund a new menu, hire a team member, or simply keep your doors open.